Jim O'Neill (investor)

-James O'Neill is an American science and technology investor serving as U.S. Deputy Secretary of Health and Human Services since June 2025, and concurrently as Acting Director of the Centers for Disease Control and Prevention since August 2025.
+James O'Neill is an American science and technology investor who was U.S. Deputy Secretary of Health and Human Services from June 2025 to February 2026, and concurrently acting Director of the Centers for Disease Control and Prevention from August 2025 to February 2026.

 O'Neill served in several roles at the U.S. Department of Health and Human Services during the Bush administration during 2002–2008, the most senior of which was Principal Associate Deputy Secretary.
 He subsequently was a managing director at Clarium Capital and then at Mithril Capital.
-He then served as CEO of SENS Research Foundation, a medical research organization focused on rejuvenation.
+He then was CEO of SENS Research Foundation, a medical research organization focused on rejuvenation.
 He has been a frequent critic of the U.S. Food and Drug Administration.

 In 2025, President-elect Donald Trump nominated O'Neill to serve as U.S. Deputy Secretary of Health and Human Services.
 He was confirmed along party lines by a 52–43 vote, and assumed office on June 9, 2025.
-Later that year, O'Neill was concurrently appointed as Acting Director of the Centers for Disease Control and Prevention.
+Later that year, O'Neill was concurrently appointed as acting director of the Centers for Disease Control and Prevention.
+He left his HHS positions on February 13, 2026, and was then nominated to be the director of the National Science Foundation on March 2, 2026.

 Early life and education

-O'Neill attended Yale University from 1986 to 1990, receiving a Bachelors of Arts degree in humanities.
-In 1989-90, he served as General Manager of the Yale Precision Marching Band (YPMB).
-He studied at the University of Chicago from 1996 to 1997, earning an Masters of Arts degree in humanities.
+O'Neill attended Yale University from 1986 to 1990, receiving a bachelor's degree in humanities.
+In 1989–90, he was General Manager of the Yale Precision Marching Band (YPMB).
+He studied at the University of Chicago from 1996 to 1997, earning an master's degree in humanities.